vuongducphuong/documentation/content/applications/general/auth/google.rst

    .. image:: google/odoo-client-id.png
       :align: center
-      :alt: Filling out the client id in Odoo settings.
+      :alt: Filling out the client id in Leansoft settings.

    .. note::
       Google OAuth2 configuration can also be accessed by clicking on :guilabel:`OAuth Providers`